noncomplicity/QMS-Master/Assets/System risks in AI-Based Medical Device Software.md

 Use the identified hazards and their potential clinical consequences to determine the **overall risk level** of the AI system in its intended use.
 The objective is to assess the **clinical relevance** of possible errors or misuse and determine whether the clinical performance must be supported by **prospective** or **retrospective** data.

 The output of this process provides the basis for **IMDRF SaMD risk categorization** and subsequent **EU MDR class alignment**.
-The results shall be documented in the [[System Risk Analysises]], ensuring that the identified AI-related clinical risks are integrated into the overall [[Risk Management Framework for Medical Device Software]].
+The results shall be documented in the [[System Risk Analyses]], ensuring that the identified AI-related clinical risks are integrated into the overall [[Risk Management Framework for Medical Device Software]].

 ---